MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 > - Outdated statistics
 > - Unhealthy clustered columnstore indexes (CCIs)
 >
-> To save your troubleshooting time, make sure that the statistics are [created and up-to-date](/azure/synapse-analytics/sql/develop-tables-statistics#update-statistics) and [CCIs have been rebuilt](/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-index#rebuild-indexes-to-improve-segment-quality).
+> To save troubleshooting time, make sure that the statistics are [created and up-to-date](/azure/synapse-analytics/sql/develop-tables-statistics#update-statistics) and [CCIs have been rebuilt](/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-index#rebuild-indexes-to-improve-segment-quality).

 ## Step 1: Identify the request_id (aka QID)